F5Networks/f5-ci-docs/docs/marathon/asp-m-ephemeral-store.rst

 .. important::

-   In the example configuration file provided here, the ephemeral store app deploys a cluster of 5 tasks.
+   - Each ephemeral store instance requires a dedicated node with 1 CPU and at least 1GB memory.
-   Each task requires a dedicated node with 1 CPU and at least 1GB memory; the ephemeral store will not deploy on the master node.
+   - By default, the ephemeral store app deploys a cluster of five (5) instances.
-   Provide the number of nodes on which you'd like to run the ephemeral store app using the :code:`instances` parameter.
+     **Do not deploy the ephemeral store with fewer than five instances or you may experience data loss.**
-   The tasks use ``HOST`` networking mode and connect to ports 8087, 4369, and 8099.
+   - The instances use ``HOST`` networking mode and connect to ports 8087, 4369, and 8099.

 #.
 Define the ephemeral store configurations in a JSON file.